 I'm just going to go ahead and pull out some of the needles until I start to see a shape.
 This will not harm the tree, but rather benefit it by letting light into the branches.
 This will harden the wood and encourage more back budding.

-If you have a pine, I recommend you do this once a year, in early summertime.
 It is a simple process.
 All I'm doing is plucking the needles off until I start to see more of the original structure.
 You can use gardening gloves to do this if you wish.

 Im going to remove some of the new branches that have grown since last year.
 I am removing anything that I feel is superfluous, simply leaving behind the branches that stick out at the elbows of the trunk as is the classic way of arranging the branches.